2010 Commonwealth Games: Sponsors

-Indian Railways served as the lead partner of the 2010 Commonwealth Games.
-Central Bank of India, Air India and NTPC Limited served as the official partners for banking, airline and power respectively.
-Hero Honda was the official motorcycle partner as well as the presenting partner of the Queen's Baton Relay.
-Tata Motors served as the vehicle transport sponsor by providing vehicles and its maintenance services during the Queen's Baton Relay.
-Swiss watchmaker Tissot was the official timekeeper sponsor of the games.
+Indian Railways served as the lead partner for the 2010 Commonwealth Games.
+Central Bank of India, Air India, and NTPC Limited served as the official banking, airline, and power partners for the Games respectively.
+Hero Honda signed on as the official motorcycle partner and the presenting partner of the Queen's Baton Relay.
+Tata Motors served as the transport partner for the Queen's Baton Relay.
+Swiss watchmaker Tissot was the official timekeeper of the Games.
+Other partners included Coca-Cola, Amity University, Reebok, and Agility Logistics.